Show All Answers

 Yes!
 If you live within the City of Verona, you can submit a Vacation Watch request here or call us at 608-845-7623.
 If you decide to return early, just make sure you give us a call and let us know.

-Once we are able to offer this service again, we will direct you to an officer who is certified in child safety seat inspections.
+Yes!
+Give us a call at 608-845-7623, and we will connect you with an officer who is certified in child safety seat inspections.
 Make sure you bring your owner’s manuals for your vehicle and your child safety seat to your appointment, which will last approximately 30 minutes.

 Visit us at the Verona Police Department to obtain your bicycle license and register your bike in our system.
 The cost of the license is $3.00.
 Getting a license is not required, but it will help us to identify your bike in the event it is stolen or lost.